 There are plenty events at the Community Hall and music, arts and crafts, etc.

-From our land, a volunteer could learn to build simple structures out of resourceful/recycled materials, learn to live life off-grid, learn about different modes of gathering energy, able to get closer to nature, learn to identify the different types of Wood and lumber in the Pacific northwest, learn about beach-combing and boating, learn how to hand-split cedar shakes, how to install shakes, learn about organic gardening, etc.
+From our land, a volunteer could learn to build simple structures out of re-purposed/recycled materials, learn to live life off-grid, learn about different modes of gathering energy, able to get closer to nature, learn to identify the different types of Wood and lumber in the Pacific northwest, learn about beach-combing and boating, learn how to hand-split cedar shakes, how to install shakes, learn about organic gardening, etc.

 Maximum 4-5 hours a day, 5 days a week